import bisect

 Print header with name of function selected.

-, and there is a sister function called bisect_left
+Second, bisect is actually an alias for bisect_right, and there is a sister function called bisect_left.

 but if the sequence contains objects that are distinct yet compare equal, then it may be relevant.